storacha/filecoin-services/subgraph/README.md

 1.  **Modify Code:** Edit the relevant files:

+    - `config/network.json`: To update contract addresses.
-    - `schema.graphql`: To change the data structure and entities being stored.
+    - `schemas/schema.*.graphql`: To change the data structure and entities being stored.
-    - `subgraph.yaml`: To update contract addresses, ABIs, start blocks, or event handlers.
+    - `templates/subgraph.template.yaml`: To update contract addresses, ABIs, start blocks, or event handlers.
     - `src/*.ts`: To alter the logic that processes blockchain events and maps them to the defined schema entities.
     - `src/utils/*.ts`: If modifying shared utility functions or constants.

-2.  **Important Note on PDPVerifier Address:** Several handlers make a contract call to the PDPVerifier and ServiceProviderRegistry contract.
-The address for these contracts is currently hardcoded in `subgraph/src/utils/constants.ts`:

-    ```typescript
-    // subgraph/src/utils/constants.ts
-    export class ContractAddresses {
-      static readonly PDPVerifier: Address = Address.fromBytes(
-        Bytes.fromHexString("0x445238Eca6c6aB8Dff1Aa6087d9c05734D22f137"),
-      );
-      static readonly ServiceProviderRegistry: Address = Address.fromBytes(
-        Bytes.fromHexString("0xA8a7e2130C27e4f39D1aEBb3D538D5937bCf8ddb"),
-      );
-      static readonly USDFCToken: Address = Address.fromBytes(
-        Bytes.fromHexString("0xb3042734b608a1B16e9e86B374A3f3e389B4cDf0"),
-      );
-    }
-    ```

-    **If you update the `PDPVerifier` and `ServiceProviderRegistry` contract address in your `subgraph.yaml` file to index a different deployment, you MUST also update the `ContractAddresses.PDPVerifier` and `ContractAddresses.ServiceProviderRegistry` constants in `subgraph/src/utils/constants.ts` to match the new addresses.** Failure to do so will result in the wrong contract instance being called.

-3.  **Regenerate Code:** After modifying the schema or manifest, always regenerate the AssemblyScript types:
+2.  **Rebuild:** Compile the updated subgraph code using `npm run build:<network>`:

     ```bash
-    graph codegen
+    npm run build:calibration
+    # or
+    npm run build:mainnet
     ```

-4.  **Rebuild:** Compile the updated subgraph code:

-    ```bash
-    graph build
-    ```

-5.  **Redeploy:** Deploy the new version to Goldsky.
+3.  **Redeploy:** Deploy the new version to Goldsky.
 It's good practice to increment the version number:
     ```bash
     goldsky subgraph deploy <your-subgraph-name>/<new-version> --path ./
     ```